Maryland Tax Increase: What Retirees Need to Know (Updated for 2026)

 The 2% Capital Gains Surcharge

 A notable change is a new 2% surcharge on net capital gains for individuals with federal AGI above $350,000.
-This sits on top of regular state and local income tax, so for a high earner in a high-tax county, the effective Maryland tax on long-term capital gains can climb meaningfully.
+This sits on top of regular state and local income tax, so for a high earner in a high-tax county, the effective Maryland tax on long-term capital gains can climb considerably.

 The surcharge generally does not apply to: